The Whippets Drug is one of the most common inhalants used recreationally by teens and young adults to get high.

 - Fatigue or sedation

-- Possible sudden death
+- Possible sudden death from asphyxiation

 Possible sudden death, or more specifically, sudden sniffing death syndrome, is caused when an individual inhales a dangerous substance.